Intensive music study and performance

 + Are all faiths welcome at Credo programs?

 YES!
 Credo (Latin for, “I believe”) is a place for development and strengthening of faith.
-The required morning sing is led from a non-denominational Christian perspective by faculty (Baptist, Catholic, Lutheran, Presbyterian, Orthodox and others).
-At Credo, students from (nearly) all Christian denominations and several non-Christian faiths have grown together by discovering their common beliefs and respectfully discussing differences.
+The required morning sing is led from a non-denominational Christian perspective by faculty.
+At Credo, students from Christian denominations and several non-Christian faiths have grown together by discovering their common beliefs and respectfully discussing differences.

 + How is musical growth fostered?